Seif-Sallam/ConwaysGameOfLife/README.md

 4- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ## Simulation
 The simulation made using SFML (Simple and Fast Multimedia Library) based on Open-GL.
-The size was fixed to be 50 x 50 yet it can be of any size.
+The size was fixed to be 50x50 yet it can be of any size.
 ### Controls
 1- Use ```Space``` to Start / Stop the simulation at any given moment (it starts freazed).
 2- Use the ```Arrow Keys``` to move around the grid and see all the cells.